-StrandData and AnTopicData Collect nalysis
+Strand Data and Analysis

-ction and Storage
+Topic Data Collection and Storage

+DA.DCS.2.a Collect and organize data to store, retrieve and modify.

+DA.DCS.2.b Manipulate data to perform various tasks.

+Expectations for Learning

+LEARNING PROGRESSION

-DA.DCS.2.a Collect data to store, retrie DA.DCS.2.b Manip perform various tas eve and modify.
-Dulate data to Expectations for Learning LEARNING PROGRESSION In grade 1, students began storing and retrieving data with guidance.
+In grade 1, students began storing and retrieving data with guidance.
 In grade 2, students begin to retrieve data to modify.
 In grade 3, students will use different software tools to access data and store it in different locations.
-In grade 3, students will collect, record and maintain data, over time, using various tools, such as a thermometer, ruler, scale, and surveys.
-IMPORTANT CONCEPTS Data is information.
-When using technology, data is often quantities, characters, or symbols that are the inputs and outputs of computer programs (see Code.org) Data can be organized, collected, stored, and retrieved in a variety of ways KEY SKILL/PROCEDURES Use appropriate tools to organize data Use appropriate tools to collect data Store, retrieve and save data Edit, revise, and rename data CONTENT Elaborations CLARIFICATIONS Students can address this content with or without a computing device.
+In grade 3, students will collect, record and maintain data, over time, using various tools, such as a thermometer, ruler, scale and surveys.

+IMPORTANT CONCEPTS

+- Data is information.
+When using technology, data is often quantities, characters or symbols that are the inputs and outputs of computer programs.

+- Data can be organized, collected, stored and retrieved in a variety of ways.

+KEY SKILL/PROCEDURES

+- Use appropriate tools to organize data.

+- Use appropriate tools to collect data.

+- Store, retrieve and save data.

+- Edit, revise and rename data.

+Content Elaborations

+CLARIFICATIONS

+Students can address this content with or without a computing device.

 A structured set of data can be used to help students learn the skills of retrieving and organizing data.

+CONTENT FOCUS

+The focus is on modifying retrieved data.

+COMPUTER SCIENCE PRACTICES

-COMPUTEN SCIENCE PRACTICES Practice 4.
-Developing and Using Abstractions Leaveloping and Using Abstractions Leaveloping and Using Abstractions Evaluate existing technological functionalities and incorporate them into new designs.
+Practice 4.
+Developing and Using Abstractions

+2. Evaluate existing technological functionalities and incorporate them into new designs.

+Strand Data and Analysis

+Ottalia Data alla Allalyolo

+Topic Visualization and Communication

+DA.VC.2.a Organize, analyze and present data in various formats.

+Expectations for Learning

+LEARNING PROGRESSION

-Strand Data and Ar nalysis Topic Visualizatio on and Communication DA.VC.2.a Orga present data in v nize, analyze and Expectations for Learning present data in v anous ionnais.
-LEARNING PROGRESSION In grade 1 students will make observations of representations of data.
+In grade 1 students will make observations of representations of data.
 In grade 2, they will continue to analyze data in various formats.
-In grade 3, students will extend their knowledge by creating scaled picture and bar graphs.
+In grade 3, students will extend their knowledge by creating scaled pictures and bar graphs.
 They will also create line plots using scales that include whole numbers and fractions (e.g., halves and fourths).

-IMPORTANT CONCEPTS Data can be sorted by attributesData can be presented in a variety of formats KEY SKILL/PROCEDURES Collect, organize and analyze data for peer understanding Describe and sort data by different attributes to create multiple representation of the same data sets Transfer data between grids to lists Content Elaborations CLARIFICATIONS Students can address this content with or without a computing device.
-Various formats can include: concept maps Venn diagrams categorical sort modeling drawings sorting by different attributes Students can analyze data by looking at the data of two mammals, for example.
+IMPORTANT CONCEPTS

+- Data can be sorted by attributes.

+- Data can be presented in a variety of formats.

+KEY SKILL/PROCEDURES

+- Collect, organize and analyze data for peer understanding.

+- Describe and sort data by different attributes to create multiple representations of the same data sets.

+- Transfer data between grids to lists.

+Content Elaborations

+CLARIFICATIONS

+Students can address this content with or without a computing device.

+Various formats can include:

+- concept maps,

+- Venn diagrams,

+- categorical sort,

+- modeling,

+- drawings and

+- sorting by different attributes.

+Students can analyze data by looking at the data of two mammals, for example.
 What traits do they have in common?
 What traits are different?

-Strand Data and Analysis Торіс Visualization and Communication CONTENT FOCUS The focus is on the analysis of representations of data.
-COMPUTER SCIENCE PRACTICES Practice 5.
-Creating Computational Artifacts Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, taking into account key features, time and resource constraints, and user experience.
-Create a computational artifact for practical intent, personal expression, or to address a societal issue.
-Modify an existing artifact to improve or customize it.
+CONTENT FOCUS The focus is on the analysis of representations of data.
+COMPUTER SCIENCE PRACTICES

+Strand Data and Analysis Topic Visualization and Communication Practice 5.
+Creating Computational Artifacts 1.
+Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, considering key features, time and resource constraints and user experience.
+2. Create a computational artifact for practical intent, personal expression or to address a societal issue.
+3. Modify an existing artifact to improve or customize it.
 Practice 6.
 Testing and Refining Computational Artifacts 1.
 Systematically test computational artifacts by considering all scenarios and using test cases.
 Practice 7.
 Communicating About Computing 1.
-Select, organize, and interpret large data sets from multiple sources to support a claim.
-2. Describe, justify, and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.
+Select, organize and interpret large data sets from multiple sources to support a claim.
+2. Describe, justify and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.